-Helica Thermal Coagulator: Using a process called fulguration, helium gas and a small electric current is used to dry out endometriosis.
+Helica Thermal Coagulator: Using a process called fulguration, helium gas, and a small electric current is used to dry out endometriosis.

 Surgical procedures performed using the above techniques are:

-Conservative Surgery: This type of surgery is considered if the symptoms are severe, and if the patient wants to avoid any damage to the reproductive organs such as uterus or ovaries so that fertility remains unaffected.
+Conservative Surgery: This type of surgery is considered if the symptoms are severe and if the patient wants to avoid any damage to the reproductive organs such as the uterus or ovaries so that fertility remains unaffected.
 Laparoscopic surgery also known as keyhole surgery is used more often.
 With a procedure called excision, the surgeon will cut and remove endometriosis.
 Another method used to destroy endometriosis is the application of heat or a laser beam.